 Select any parameter in Ableton Live by clicking on it.
 A border or corners of a border will appear around the object, e.g. "Frequency" below...

-<img alt="Selected Parameter" src="images/selected-param.png" style="width: 384"/>Touch any unmapped slider on the iPad screen.
+<img alt="Selected Parameter" src="images/selected-param.png" style="width: 384"/>Touch any unmapped slider on the tablet screen.

 Voila!